BIDS/repro-case-studies/case-studies/slaybaugh.md

 1) Why do you think that reproducibility in your domain is important?

+The codes that we write are often used to investigate new nuclear systems and make long-term policy or design decisions based on the results.
+They are also used to study existing nuclear systems.
+This is important stuff; the codes need to be right and the results need to be verifiable.

 2) How or where did you learn the reproducible practices described in your case study?
 Mentors, classes, workshops, etc.

+- Mentors: my PhD advisers valued reproducible practices and insisted that we used them
+- Student groups: the Hacker Within
+- Practice: taking on a project that used good practices was how I really learned many of these skills
+- Community exposure: spending time with others who value reproducible practices
+- Self-study: looking up things I saw people do that looked helpful

 3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
 Examples could include legal, logistical, human, or technical challenges.

+The biggest challenge is legal: only some people can access the codes and data required.
+A secondary challenge is access: some of the work I do requires high-performance computing that is not readily available to many.

 4) What do you view as the major incentives for doing reproducible research?

+Ethical mandate: I want my work to be right and for others to be able to know that it is right.

+Impact: My ideas and products might then be adopted and built upon.

 5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?

+Testing, testing, testing.

 6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?

+Software Carpentry; the new Scopatz-Huff book.